marisolpalmero/GREEN-bof/GreenCharterProposal.md

 - An informational document defining Use cases for identifying energy efficiency metrics, methods related to energy consumption of the networking devices, to optimize energy efficiency across the network.
 The document will describe 2-3 scenarios and for each of them, it will identify key points needed for interoperability.

-- An informational Architecture document that Defines common terminology and metric definitions,categorizes various type of metrics and measurements at component level,device level and network level, defines a set of architectural components for energy efficiency network management.
+- An informational Architecture document that defines common terminology and metric definitions,categorizes various type of metrics and measurements at component level,device level and network level, defines a set of architectural components for energy efficiency network management.

 - A proposed standard document that defines YANG data models for energy efficiency network lifecycle management including energy usage monitoring, energy saving capability control and energy usage optimization